guyroutledge/atozcss/_posts/2014-08-01-the-css-quotes-property.md

 Smart quotes are the correct typographic choice for any quotes or apostrophes that are displayed in the browser.
-They are often curly or sloped and the start and end quotes are both different.
+They are often curly or sloped and the start and end quotes are often different.

 If your document uses the `utf-8` character set you can add smart quotes directly into the HTML with the following keyboard shortcuts on a Mac: